Peter Thiel is a technology entrepreneur, investor, and philanthropist.

 Jim O’Neill is a partner at Mithril Capital Management.
 He serves on the boards of the SENS Research Foundation, The Seasteading Institute, and the Thiel Foundation, which promotes science and liberty across the globe and opposes violence in all its forms.
 He co-founded and supports the 20 Under 20 Thiel Fellowship, which identifies and supports the tech visionaries of tomorrow in fields as diverse as robotics, biotech, space, communications, energy, and transportation.
 Before joining Mithril, he ran the Thiel Foundation and was a managing director of Clarium.
 Previously, he was the principal associate deputy secretary of health and human services.
 He lives in Mill Valley with his wife, Lien, and their three children.

-Danielle’s passion for disrupting education led to her current role, in which she leads the design and operations of the Thiel Fellowship program.
-After graduating college in 2002, she decided to go the entrepreneurial route instead of enrolling in a PhD program.
-Leaving behind everything she knew, she moved to California where she started an educational consulting business serving the homeschooling community.
-It was this group of passionate and driven young people who inspired her to create Innovations Academy, a charter school in San Diego, which she led for 4 years.
-Danielle finds leading the Thiel Fellowship a perfect fit with her drive to transform education, her love of entrepreneurship, and her fascination with science and technology.
+Danielle's passion for reinventing education led to her current role as the Program Director of the Thiel Fellowship, where her mission is to accelerate technological progress by setting young visionaries free through self-directed experiential education.
+In 2002, after deciding to go the entrepreneurial route instead of enrolling in a PhD program, she moved to California and started an educational consulting business serving the homeschooling community.
+It was this group of passionate and driven young people who inspired her to cofound Innovations Academy, a charter school focused on student-led project based learning, and dedicate her life's work to changing education.

 A proud Oxford University dropout, Michael is a policy associate at Clarium Capital Management and a vice president at the Thiel Foundation.
 He lives in San Francisco.